betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 * To encourage peer contributions, use an open-source software development platform that facilitates collaborative workflows (e.g., GitHub, GitLab, BitBucket).

 **Requirements Tracking Practices:**
-* Every non-trivial change to the software should be driven by a clear requirement or other clearly defensible rational.
+* Every non-trivial change to the software should be driven by a clear requirement or other clearly defensible rationale.
 * Create well-structured and well-documented version control (i.e., Git) commits for every change to the software, describing why the change was made and point to any requirements-related documentation (e.g., issue trackers).

 **Clean Understandable Coding Practices:**